orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/README.md

 > TxReceipt Status:Success

 ##### Note
-* Registration values are unique among validators.
-No two validators may register with same name, website url, Orbs node public address, or Orbs node IP address.
+* Registration values are unique among validators, except for IP address which is expected to be unique but is not enforced by the contract. with same name, website url, Orbs node public address, or Orbs node IP address.
 * To make changes to your registration repeat the process providing new values